 I can only imagine that this will lead to Tulum turning into another generic stretch of beach with hotels dotted down the shore.
 Let’s hope that’s not the case!

-Where is your favorite place to visit in Mexico?
+What are your favorite places to visit in Mexico?